educates/labs-educates-showcase/workshops/lab-examiner-scripts/workshop/content/00-workshop-overview.md

 This series of workshops demonstrates the capabilities of the Educates training platform and how it can be used.

-In this workshop you will get an overview of how a to create an examiner workshop to test what the learner has learnt.
+In this workshop you will get an overview of how to create an examiner workshop to test what the learner has learnt.